PerForm-Lab-RIT/CBVR-AttentionExperiment/README.md

 *- Enable Locational Staircase:* Toggles the use of the locational staircase

     NOTE: At least one staircase should ALWAYS be enabled otherwise the experiment won't run properly.
-If both staircases are enabled, they will be shuffled.
+If both staircases are enabled, they will be interleaved.

 *- Feedback Type:* Determines if positive auditory feedback is based on the success of the participant choosing a correct direction for an inner stimulus or a correct location.